Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency Upconversion: Results and discussion

 Here, $|\bm e^{\rm VIS/SF/MIR}|$, $V_{\rm VIS/SF/MIR}$, $\varepsilon_{\rm VIS/SF/MIR}$ are the quasinormal modal profiles, mode volumes, and permittivity, respectively, at each wavelength, with SF designating the MIR+VIS sum-frequency.
 The derivation of this expression is detailed in the Appendix and follows from some simplifying assumptions; the main one is to approximate the field orientation in the nanogap as being strictly normal to the metal surface and to assume that all molecules have the same orientation so that the effective $\chi^{(2)}$ response can be obtained from a single tensor contraction and factored out.

 The two components of an NPoS nanoantenna, namely, a nanoparticle and a nanoslit, can be separately designed to modulate the VIS/NIR and MIR resonances.
-On the one hand, the MIR resonance is chiefly determined by the length of the nanoslit, while the strength of the local field is dominated in the vicinity of the nanoparticle by the lightning-rod effect.
+On the one hand, the MIR resonance is chiefly determined by the length of the nanoslit, while the strength of the local field is dominated in the vicinity of the nanoparticle {due to the nanogap enhancements}.
 On the other hand, the VIS/NIR plasmonic modes are more sensitive to the morphology of the nanoparticle, the gap size, and the surrounding dielectric environment, while being insensitive to the slit length due to the energy and momentum mismatch.
 We will substantiate these statements in the following by analyzing the QNMs and calculating the LDoS.

 \textbf{Spherical nanoparticle without facets in a slit}.
-As shown in Fig.~\ref{figure1}a, we first consider a 150~nm-diameter spherical gold nanoparticle without facets ($w = 0$) mounted on a 1.4~$\mu$m long gold slit covered by a 1~nm thick molecular monolayer, which aligns with the geometry introduced by Chen \textit{et al.} \cite{chenContinuouswaveFrequencyUpconversion2021a} The radiative LDoS, which accounts for the radiative channel of the dipole emission by considering nanoantenna's radiative efficiency and the setup collection efficiency $\eta_{\rm coll}$ (see Methods), was calculated in both VIS/NIR and MIR bands (Fig.~\ref{figure1}c).
+As shown in Fig.~\ref{figure1}a, we first consider a 150~nm-diameter spherical gold nanoparticle without facets ($w = 0$) mounted on a 1.4~$\mu$m long gold slit covered by a 1~nm thick molecular monolayer, which aligns with the geometry introduced by Chen \textit{et al.} \cite{chenContinuouswaveFrequencyUpconversion2021a} The radiative LDoS, which accounts for the radiative channel of the dipole emission by considering nanoantenna's radiative efficiency and the setup collection efficiency $\eta_{\rm coll}$ (see Methods), was calculated in both VIS/NIR and MIR bands (Fig.~\ref{figure1}c, {see the full spectrum in SI Fig. S1}).
 These enhanced vacuum fields are central to boosting light-matter interactions.
 Figure~\ref{figure1}c shows that the NPoS has a MIR resonance near 10~$\mu$m (30~THz) with more than 16,000-fold radiative LDoS enhancement.
 Resonances in the VIS and NIR bands are much more complicated, with three prominent peaks and several shoulders, suggesting the existence of various near-degenerate resonances.
 The radiative LDoS enhancements in the VIS ($\sim 700$~nm) and NIR ($\sim 1500$~nm) are about 40,000 and 80,000, respectively.
 For a clearer observation of the shoulders, we then used in the calculation an artificially small nonradiative decay rate, $0.1\gamma$, shown as the yellow curve of Fig.~\ref{figure1}d.
 The origin of these shoulders will be clarified by QNM analysis later.

 The nanoantenna's radiative efficiency enters the external frequency conversion efficiency.
 By comparing the radiative LDoS to the total LDoS, we can calculate the radiative efficiency $\eta^{\rm rad}$, which represents the brightness of a resonance.
 Notably, the resonances in the VIS range typically have an efficiency of around 10\%, while the lower-order mode in the NIR has a slightly higher efficiency of nearly 20\%.
 The MIR mode is considerably dark with a radiative efficiency of roughly 0.2\% (artificially magnified by 10 times for visualization).